Lawin0129/NFS-World-Offline/README.md

         - Paints Customization.
 # Issues
 * Powerups WILL NOT work due to unfinished XMPP server.
+* Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher.
 # Credits
 | Name | Helped with |
 | --------------- | ----------- |